curl/everything-curl/libcurl/url/get-part.md

 | `eth0`               | `CURLUPART_ZONEID` |
 | `/`                  | `CURLUPART_PATH`   |

-... and asking for any other component will then return non-zero as they are missing.
+Asking for any other component will return non-zero as they are missing.